chafey/chafey.github.io/_posts/2020-04-22-new-linux-workstation.markdown

 has many hotkeys that help me work quickly.
 The Pop!_OS desktop environment is based on Gnome but comes with some great default settings

 Overall I am amazed at the state of Linux on the desktop.
-The hardware support is outstanding and it is just as easy to use as Mac OS X (perhaps even easier).
-If you haven't tried Linux on the desktop recently, give Pop!_OS a shot!
+It is easy to install, fast, works with most hardware and is easier to use than Mac OS X.  If you haven't tried Linux on the desktop recently, give Pop!_OS a shot!